Making the Message Easy to Understand

 Who are some preachers, teachers, pastors, or other communicators that have inspired and impacted your life?

-Thanks to everyone who is partnering with us as we serve in Brazil.
+Thanks to everyone who is partnering with us as we serve the Lord in the US, South America, and India.
 We could not do it without you!
 If you would like to get involved just click here.
-Obrigado!
+Thanks so much!